1. Home>

 PronounSpanishEnglish

-YoalejeI move
+YoalejeI move away

-alejesyou move
+alejesyou move away

-Ella / Él / Ustedalejes/he moves, you (formal) move
+Ella / Él / Ustedalejes/he moves away

-Nosotras / Nosotrosalejemoswe move
+Nosotras / Nosotrosalejemoswe move away

-Vosotras / Vosotrosalejéisyou (plural) move
+Vosotras / Vosotrosalejéisyou (plural) move away

-Ellas / Ellos / Ustedesalejenthey move,
+Ellas / Ellos / Ustedesalejenthey move away

 Or use our app: